 Dunlap-King (DK) is the oldest residence hall on campus.
 It houses 96 first year and upperclass students including four Resident Assistants.
 Four triple rooms for women are located on the third floor and all other rooms are doubles.
-DK features a TV lounge, computer lab, and a full kitchen on the ground floor.
+DK features a TV lounge, study lounge and a full kitchen on the ground floor.
+Across the quad from Battelle Fine Arts building and a very short walk from Cowan Hall, it's a very convenient location.
+It's also the closest housing to the Art & Communication building and The Point.

-Dunlap King Hall has a theme of Arts Appreciation and has two floors reserved for Open Space DK.
-Students choosing to live here should be interested in the arts but are not required to be art, music, or theatre majors.
-Open Space DK welcomes students of all genders and sexualities interested in living in a safe, supportive environment.
+Dunlap King Hall has a theme of Arts Appreciation, is home to the Radical Creativity LLC and Open Space.
+Arts Appreciation is for students interested in the arts but not necessarily majoring in art, music, or theatre.
+Radical Creativity pairs a first year seminar course focused on social justice with creative out-of-class activities, including painting a mural in the building.
+Open Space welcomes students of all genders and sexualities interested in living in a safe, supportive environment.

 Please note that these are samples of typical floor plans and furniture arrangements in this residence hall.
 Actual measurements and arrangements may differ.